 Nuremberg was the first major city to embrace Lutheranism and it was also the intellectual seat of Nazi power.
 Many historians have argued that Luther’s ideas and writings were the blueprint for Nazism.
 Even if this overstates his role, he certainly helped pave the way.

-As we near the 500th anniversary of the Reformation in 2017, I’m glad I took the time to tour the Martin Luther Germany sites and learn more about this complex man and his ideas.
+Over 500 years after the Reformation, I’m glad I took the time to tour the Martin Luther Germany sites and learn more about this complex man and his ideas.
 Walking in the footsteps of Martin Luther is an experience I will never forget.

 Sites on the Martin Luther Germany Tour

 St. George’s Church – Located right on the market square.
-Martin Luther sang and preached in this church.
-Website: http://eisenach.ekmd-online.de/
+He sang and preached in this church.
+Website: https://www.kirchenkreis-eisenach-gerstungen.de/

 St. Mary’s Cathedral – Located on the massive Domplatz square in the Old Town.
 The Cathedral is open from May-October on Monday-Saturday from 9:30am-6:00pm, and 1:00pm-6:00pm on Sunday; from November-April on Monday-Saturday from 9:30am-6:00pm, and 1:00pm-5:00pm on Sunday.
 Website: www.dom-erfurt.de